Wk1mz/Wk1mz/README.md

 - 👋 Hi, I’m @Wk1mz
 - 👀 I’m interested in food
-- 🌱 I’m currently learning Physics and Astronomy
+- 🌱 I’m currently learning Physics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, don't
 - 😄 Pronouns: she/her